 which activities can i do in murchison falls national park-uganda

-Murchison Falls National park was commonly known as the Kabalega National Park, Murchison Falls National Park is famous due to the world’s most powerful waterfall that has large volumes of water flowing rapidly that makes the surrounding areas tremble.
-Murchison Falls national park was disclosed as a national park in 1927 and today it is the largest National park in Uganda occupying an area of about 3840 square km against 1483 square miles.
+Murchison Falls National Park was commonly known as Kabalega National Park.
+It is famous for the world’s most powerful waterfall, which has large volumes of water flowing rapidly and makes the surrounding areas tremble.
+Murchison Falls National Park was declared a national park in 1927, and today it is the largest national park in Uganda, occupying an area of about 3840 square kilometers (1,483 square miles).
 Murchison Falls National Park has mostly been visited because of its diversified safari activities and rich wildlife species.

-Murchison Falls National Park protects over 73 animal species including the Big Four of the ‘Big Five’ such as Cape buffaloes, lions, leopards, and African elephants (except Rhinos), Murchison Falls National Park offers the three-quarters of the total world’s population of Rothschild giraffes and a healthy high population of herbivores like Uganda Kobs which all can easily be spotted on your Wildlife Safari to Murchison Falls.
-Murchison Falls National Park also harbors numerous primates surviving within its verdant forests like the Budongo forest with over 610 chimpanzees, and Murchison Falls protects over 451 bird species of which 23 bird species are endemic to the Albertine Rift.
+Murchison Falls National Park protects over 73 animal species, including the "Big Four" of the "Big Five," such as Cape buffaloes, lions, leopards, and African elephants (except rhinos).
+Murchison Falls National Park offers three-quarters of the total world’s population of Rothschild giraffes and a healthy, high population of herbivores like Uganda Kobs, all of which can be easily spotted on your Wildlife Safari to Murchison Falls.
+Murchison Falls National Park also harbors numerous primates surviving within its verdant forests, like the Budongo Forest with over 610 chimpanzees, and Murchison Falls protects over 451 bird species, of which 23 are endemic to the Albertine Rift.

 The Ziwa Rhino Sanctuary